Up in the Air

 Up in the Air cover

-She traces the scattering of a local community during the construction of Park Hill in Sheffield in the 1950s.
-The resistance of residents after the Ronan Point collapse of 1968.
-The formation of a pioneering tenants' cooperative to revive a crumbling estate during the closure of the Docklands.
-The rage of a National Tower Blocks Network advocating for high-rise safety in the 1980s and 1990s.
-The excitement of early digital culture in a Liverpudlian pensioners' high-rise internet television show in the 2000s.
-And the fierce battle to defend estates from demolition in the 2010s.
+She examines the scattering of a local community during the construction of Park Hill in Sheffield in the 1950s.
+The outrage that followed the Ronan Point tower block collapse of 1968.
+The formation of a pioneering tenants' co-operative in the 1970s to revive a crumbling estate during the closure of the London docks.
+The advocacy of a National Tower Blocks Network agitating for high-rise safety in the 1980s and '90s.
+The excitement of early digital culture in a Liverpudlian pensioners' high-rise internet television show in the 2000s and the fierce battle to defend estates from demolition in the 2010s.

-Up in the Air is a rich history of political struggle within Britain's most misunderstood buildings, offering essential lessons for a reformed social housing compact.
+Up in the Air is a rich history of political struggle within Britain's most misunderstood buildings.
+It traces an unfinished battle for housing justice, offering essential lessons for the future of public housing.

 Nothing is more subject to gross generalisation and hostile misrepresentation than the story of British high-rise.
 Holly Smith's exemplary case studies and judicious summary provide nuance and complexity and genuine insight.
 If you really want to understand multi-storey Britain - its positives, negatives and contradictions - read this book. -- John Boughton, author of Municipal Dreams